Why Does Your Recovery Point Objective Matter?

 Choosing the Right Method

-Determining your recovery point objective is only the first step in designing an overall DR strategy.
-You need to know how much data you can afford to lose after an incident.
-Get the support and guidance you need with Enterprise Consulting at Centre Technologies.
+Determining your recovery point objective is only the first step in designing an overall disaster recovery strategy.
+You need to know how much data you can afford to lose after an incident and the more prepared you are, the better.
+Get the support and guidance you need with enterprise services including consulting, assessment, and staffing from Centre Technologies.
 Contact us for more information about our disaster recovery and business continuity solutions today.